Melissa Sue Anderson: Career

 In 1998, she was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
 In 1999, she starred alongside Heather Langenkamp in the short-lived television series Partners.
 In 2014, Anderson had an uncredited appearance as Stosh's mother in the neo-noir mystery comedy drama film Veronica Mars (2014).

-Other ventures
+Book

 In 2010, Anderson released an autobiography titled The Way I See It: A Look Back at My Life on Little House.
 The book, which is primarily based on her life during her years as a child star in Little House on the Prairie, contains behind-the-scenes stories and anecdotes about the show itself, its stars, guest stars, and crew members.
-The autobiography also covers her pre- and post-Little House career, her side-projects during the Little House years and how her personal life was affected by her career.
+The autobiography also covers her pre– and post–Little House career, her side-projects during the Little House years and how her personal life was affected by her career.

 Personal life

-Anderson married television writer and producer Michael Sloan (The Hardy Boys/Nancy Drew Mysteries, The Equalizer and others) in 1990.
-The couple has two children, daughter Piper and son Griffin.
+Anderson married television writer and producer Michael Sloan in 1990.
+They have two children, daughter Piper and son Griffin.
 The family moved to Montreal in 2002 and became naturalized Canadians on Canada Day in 2007.
+Sloan, who by now was living in New York City, died on August 13, 2025.